yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/README.md

 - Hastie and Efron, Computer Age Statistical Inference: Algorithms, Evidence, and Data Science: [Link](https://web.stanford.edu/~hastie/pub.htm)

 We focus on selected topics in the required textbooks above.
 Topics are described under Course Schedule below.
 For additional textbooks, please reach out to Yiqiao Yin for more resources.
 It is also recommended for students to have a working laptop or desktop.
 Please install R / RStudio for homework as well as capstone project.
-- R/RStudio (required): please refer to [RStudio Cloud](https://rstudio.cloud/), we will be using this IDE as main development environment
+- R/RStudio (required): please refer to [RStudio Cloud](https://rstudio.cloud/), we will be using this IDE as the main development environment
-- Python/Jupyter Lab (optional)
+- Python/Jupyter Lab (required): please refer to [Google Colab](https://colab.research.google.com/notebooks/basic_features_overview.ipynb), we will be using this IDE as the main development environment
 - Github (a website repo where students show case their projects)

 ### Resources and References